-D. Quality appraisal
+D. Project closure

-Before project closure, projects undergo a final quality appraisal.
-The goal of this appraisal is to have a discussion with the project on the overall project achievements, and long-term effects.
-The appraisal is done based on several quality criteria.
+Before project closure, a project closure meeting is organised.
+The purpose of this meeting is to have a discussion with the project on the overall project achievements, and long-term effects taking into account several programme and project dimensions.

-The final appraisal provides:
+The closure meeting provides:

-- Supporting evidence of project achievements (complemented project outputs and results). - Information on the contribution of the project to the Programme's Specific Objective (its target groups, results as well as output and result). - The impact of the project on reducing territorial disparities between the participating regions. - Additional results delivered (if any) in the NWE territories or additional benefits produced by projects for project partners, end-users, and society at large.
+- Supporting evidence of project achievements (project outputs and results). - Information on the contribution of the project to the Programme's Specific Objective (its target groups, results as well as outputs and results). - The impact of the project on reducing territorial disparities between the participating regions. - Additional results delivered (if any) in the NWE territories or additional benefits produced by projects for project partners, end-users, and society at large.